-Please note this article is exclusively about the puzzles that require children to insert the pieces into the correct spots in order to assemble the image or shape (i.e. jigsaw and inset puzzles).
+Please note this article is exclusively about the puzzles that require children to insert the pieces into the correct spots in order to assemble the image or shape (i.e. mechanical puzzles).
 There are obviously other kinds of puzzles which we won’t include like crosswords, riddles, picture puzzles, and math problems.

 Knobbed puzzles are hands down the simplest kind of puzzle available out there for children.
 Just like all inset puzzles, the pieces are typically non-connecting and fit on a board that’s made from wood.